Integrate Google Analytics and track events from your app

 Default account for Firebase.
 Remember to update the Firebase configuration files in Bravo, when you do a change in Firebase configuration, like enabling Firebase Analytics.

 Now the Firebase setup is ready!
 To start using analytics in your app, jump to the next section to see how to set up your Bravo project.

 - 1.Upload the two Google Services files for iOS/Android in the

 Firebase Configsection of your app project, in case you haven't done that yet.
 You'll need to upload the files in the final app section.
 Analytics can't be tested on Bravo Vision.

 2. Go to

 If you miss to enable Firebase Analytics in your Bravo app project, Google Analytics will only show limited events from Android phones (none from iOS).
-To fix this, enable Firebase Analytics and generate new builds for both OS.
+To fix this, enable Firebase Analytics in Bravo and Firebase console, update the files in Bravo and generate new builds for both OS.

 After setting up the analytics feature, you'll need to create new app bundles for iOS and Android.
 In case you haven't created them yet, follow the Publication section to learn how to do that.